 In the realm of Product Lifecycle Management (PLM), Teamcenter stands tall as a robust solution, providing organizations with the tools to streamline their product development processes.
-A fundamental component of Teamcenter’s architecture is the concept of datasets.
-In this blog post, we will unravel the mysteries surrounding datasets in Teamcenter, exploring their definition, significance, and how they contribute to the efficient management of product data.
+A fundamental component of Teamcenter’s architecture is the concept of data containers.
+In this blog post, we will unravel the mysteries surrounding data containers in Teamcenter, exploring their definition, significance, and how they contribute to the efficient management of product data.

 What is a Dataset in Teamcenter?